| Additional Resources Accessories |

 - Load Balance Your Use: The freedom of an ambidextrous trackball lets you easily switch between left and right handed use.
 Make a point of using it with your non-dominant hand.
 Not only is this good for your dominant hand, which gets a break from working, it can slowly build dexterity and endurance which your non-dominant hand generally does not have.
 As a bonus, it is also a way of stimulating the other half of your brain, which is never a bad idea.

 - Take Regular Breaks: If you find that you are experiencing discomfort in your fingers, especially in the learning stages - that is a good sign that you may want to take a break by switching to a different device or by swapping to the other hand.
 As with any device, make an effort to regularly change your usage, take breaks, and perform stretches.
-Some users find that the fingers can benefit from occasionally flexing them through a full range of movement, both extending and contracting them fully.
+Some may find that the fingers can benefit from occasionally flexing them through a full range of movement, both extending and contracting them fully.

 - Employ the "Dynamic Acceleration" feature to reduce unnecessary repetitive rotation movements when needing to move across large distances.
 Moving the ball quickly will cause it to cover a much greater distance than it will if rotated slowly for the same amount of rotation (i.e. a quarter of a rotation at a higher speed will cover a much greater distance than a quarter of a rotation at a slow speed).

 - If you have a PRO model consider installing the Superior-X Button Control.

 Note: Follow the manufacturer's instructions for removing other input device software prior to installing the Superior-X software.

 |For pricing, availability or to order this product, visit our online store.|